-- 26.8 The Depositary must ensure that the value of the collateral at all times is at least equal to the value of the securities transferred by the Depositary.
-This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - 26.9 Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) may be regarded, for the purposes of valuation under COLL 6.3, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of the Fund. - 26.10 The maximum proportion of the assets under management of each of the Funds which can be subject to Stock Lending is 100%. - 26.11 The expected maximum proportion of the assets under management of each of the Funds that, in practice, could be subject to Stock Lending is 50%.
+- 36.8 The Depositary must ensure that the value of the collateral at all times is at least equal to the value of the securities transferred by the Depositary.
+This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - 36.9 Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) may be regarded, for the purposes of valuation under the COLL 6.3, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of a Fund. - 36.10 The maximum proportion of the assets under management of each of the Funds which can be subject to Stock Lending is 100%. - 36.11 The expected maximum proportion of the assets under management of each of the Funds that, in practice, could be subject to Stock Lending is 50%.
 This reflects the ACD's internal policy, with full transparency in place by way of daily reporting received from the Stock Lending Agent.

-27 Cash and near cash
+37. Cash and near cash

-- 27.1 The investment objective and policy of a Fund may mean that at times it is appropriate not to be fully invested but to hold cash or near cash.
-Cash and near cash must not be retained in the property except to the extent that, where this may reasonably be regarded as necessary in order to enable: - 27.1.1 the pursuit of the Fund's investment objectives; or - 27.1.2 redemption of sharess; or - 27.1.3 efficient management of the Fund in accordance with its investment objectives; or - 27.1.4 other purposes which may reasonably be regarded as ancillary to the investment objectives of the Fund.

-27.2 During the period of the initial offer the property of the Fund may consist of cash and near cash without limitation.
+- 37.1 Cash and near cash must not be retained in the property of the Funds except to the extent that, where this may reasonably be regarded as necessary in order to enable: - 37.1.1 the redemption of units; or - 37.1.2 the efficient management of a Fund in accordance with its investment objective; or - 37.1.3 other purposes which may reasonably be regarded as ancillary to the investment objective of a Fund. - 37.2 During the period of the initial offer the property of the Funds may consist of cash and near cash without limitation.